GenTSE: Enhancing Target Speaker Extraction via a Coarse-to-Fine Generative Language Model: Introduction

 \section{Introduction}

-Target Speaker Extraction (TSE) aims to recover the voice of a designated speaker from a multi-speaker mixture by conditioning the extraction process on auxiliary information that uniquely characterizes the target speaker \cite{zmolikova2023neural}.
+Target Speaker Extraction (TSE) aims to recover a designated speaker’s voice from a multi-speaker mixture using auxiliary information that identifies the target speaker \cite{zmolikova2023neural}.
 Most existing TSE methods rely on discriminative, supervised models that learn a direct mapping from the mixture to the target speech \cite{xu2020spex, ge2020spex+, chen2023mc, he2024hierarchical, zeng2025usef}, but such approaches generalize poorly under distribution shifts and compromise the fidelity of the extracted speech signal.
 Generative models such as Diffusion and Language Model, which learn the distribution of a target signal conditioned on relevant contextual information, have emerged as promising alternatives due to their strong capability to generalize to unseen data \cite{wang2025solospeech} and synthesize speech with high fidelity \cite{zhang2025anyenhance}.